de-grote/aoc2016/readme.md

 * day 3: Pretty fun, went smoothly, too bad my solution for part 2 is a _bit_ verbose, but its pretty fast so its fine.

+* day 4: Nothing wrong with the first part but the second part is really annoying to manually check all lines to see if it's the one I need because it doesn't tell me what I'm looking for.

 ---

 Thanks for reading!